 Representatives of the IEC show up from every region of the world.
-They serve the interests of their nations, business, corporations, regulatory authorities, educational institutions, and much more.
+They serve the interests of their nation, business, corporation, regulatory authorities, educational institutions, and much more.
 Additionally, via its Affiliate Country Program, the IEC also introduces new nations.
-It also organizes and collaborates with national and regional foreign partners for the production of joint publications and for the promotion of global standardization.
+It also organizes and collaborates with national and regional foreign partners for the production of joint publications and the promotion of global standardization.

 Principles of IEC